SivaPriya0018/Intrusion-Detection-with-Machine-Learning-Evaluating-Models-on-Network-Flow-Data/Readme.md

-# Intrusion Detection with Machine Learning: Evaluating Models on Network Flow Data
+# Intrusion Detection with Machine Learning- Evaluating Models on Network Flow Data

 This project builds a supervised machine learning pipeline to classify network traffic as benign or malicious using a dataset of network flow statistics.
 It evaluates multiple models and compares their performance on standard classification metrics.